raulmax319/sm64plus/FAQ.md

 **A:** It seems like reinstalling MSYS2 and deleting the SM64Plus folder fixes the issues for most people.
 Disabling your antivirus could also help in some cases.

 One other alternative you have is to use [sm64pcBuilder2](https://sm64pc.info/sm64pcbuilder2/) instead to build the game.
-Or you can also just compile the game manually, following the instructions from below.
+Or you can also just compile the game manually, following the instructions from the [README file](https://github.com/MorsGames/sm64plus/blob/master/README.md).

 If these don't help, you can ask for help on our Discord server. **Don't ask for help without following these steps first, and don't ask me help about sm64pcBuilder2 or building manually.**